 “Lesson plans are great but it is really fun watching a lesson take place and watching the students go through all of the stages of planning and finished with a final printed design,” he says.

-“My class really enjoyed watching the chocolate mould video and the bubble blower video and were wanting to watch more.”
+“My class really enjoyed watching the chocolate mold video and the bubble blower video and were wanting to watch more.”

 Finally, Aaron was keen to share his students’ feedback on the Makers Empire/DECD Showcase Day, where the participating schools came together to present their 3D printing projects and share their learning.